aws-samples/aurora-dsql-samples/java/example_code/pgjdbc/README.md

       3. Update
       4. Delete
    2. Transaction with retry example
-   3. Client Connection Pool example
-   4. Primary key generation example
-3. Token Session Management

 ## Prerequisites

->
-> TBD: Please remove it before launch.
-For Maven builds, please refer to the special instructions in Contributing.md.
->

-### Create Cluster

-You can access the AWS Management Console for Amazon DSQL at https://console.aws.amazon.com/dsql/home (TBD Update this link before launch)

-    * 1. Login to console
-    * 2. Create Cluster

-        * Accept defaults, for example applications
-        * Create Cluster

-### Driver Dependencies

-Postgresql JDBC Driver pre-requisites:
+1. Provision a Aurora DSQL cluster by following the [user guide](TODO) if not already done.
+   Note down the endpoint, you will need to establish a connection.

-1. Java Development Kit (JDK): Ensure you have JDK 17+ installed.
+2. Java Development Kit (JDK): Ensure you have JDK 17+ installed.
 You can download it from the AWS Corretto or use OpenJDK.

    _To verify the java is installed, you can run_
    ```bash
    java -version
    ```

-   It should output something similar to `java version "17.x"`.
+   It should output something similar to `java version "17.x"`. (you version could be different)

-2. Build Tool (Maven or Gradle)
+3. Build Tool (Maven or Gradle)
    - _Maven_: Ensure Maven is installed if that is your preferred option.
 You can download it from the [official website](https://maven.apache.org/download.cgi).
    - _Gradle_: Ensure Gradle is installed if that is your preferred option.
 You can download it from the [official website](https://gradle.org/install/).
 - AWS SDK: Ensure that you setup the latest version of the AWS Java SDK [official website](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html)